-If you’re having a baby in the Netherlands, this guide explains Dutch prenatal care, delivery, aftercare and parental leave in the Netherlands.
+If you’re having a baby in the Netherlands, this guide explains Dutch prenatal care, delivery, aftercare, and parental leave in the Netherlands.

 Bupa Global, specialized in health insurance packages for expats, explains what to expect when you’re expecting in the Netherlands.

 Bupa Global is one of the world’s largest international health insurers.
-They offer direct access to over 1.2 million medical providers worldwide, settling directly with them so you don’t have to pay up front for your treatment.
-They provide access to leading specialists without the need to see your family doctor first and ensure that you have the same level of cover wherever you might be, home or away.
+They offer direct access to over 1.3m medical providers worldwide, and provide direct settlements, so no up-front healthcare payment for the client is required.
+They provide access to leading specialists without the need to see a family doctor first, and ensure the same level of cover, whether at home or away.

-The ‘Having a baby in Netherlands‘ booklet by ACCESS provides further information on giving birth in the Netherlands.
+The Having a baby in the Netherlands booklet by ACCESS provides further information on giving birth in the Netherlands.

 Prenatal care in the Netherlands

 Your first appointment with the midwife usually takes place three months into the pregnancy.
 The appointment consists of an initial screening to identify any potential complications.
 At this point, the midwife asks whether you prefer a home birth or a hospital birth.
 Be sure to check with your insurance provider prior to selecting the home birth option; it may involve an additional cost to your premium.

 The midwife will also provide you with a schedule for future appointments, as well as information booklets outlining dietary advice, the expected due date and other relevant information.

 Appointments with your midwife are at regular intervals throughout the pregnancy.
 They begin at every four weeks and progress to a fortnightly basis as you near the due date.
 You will also be issued with a booklet which will be used to chart your pregnancy process.
 The booklet is particularly useful to those opting for home births, as it contains information which will be of great help to the midwife assigned to assist with the delivery.